Kitchen cabinets get dirty fast. You spill grease all over them while cooking. There’s anything from batter for cakes to olive oils on the surface.

-To bring those essential cabinets in pristine order, take this guideline step-by-step and create a clean kitchen cabinet open and closed case.
+To bring those essential cabinets in pristine order, take this guideline step-by-step and create a clean kitchen cabinet with open and closed cases.

 Step 1: Take them apart and empty them

-- You can choose to spread out the cleaning of your cabinets rather than attempting the entire task in one go as you’ll need to get rid of and store it temporarily on counters or other surfaces.
+- You can spread out the cleaning of your cabinets rather than attempting the entire task in one go, as you’ll need to get rid of and temporarily store it on counters or other surfaces.

 - When cabinets are empty, remove and dispose of the shelf paper used up, if needed.

 - Clean up crumbs or dust off of the drawers and shelves.

 Step 2: Go after the tops.